 Soon we were paralleling Interstate 5 again on a GREAT bicycle trail . . . .

 BUT Camp Pendleton was in our way.
 The road rolls right through the Marine base, but 5 months ago, because of security issues, if was closed and you now need to have a permit to drive through.
 Since we did not have permits and the road was closed to us . . . the only alternative was to RIDE ON THE INTERSTATE!!!!

 . . . which we did for eight miles.
 Along the way you could see some of the practice areas used for training, including this mock village . . .

 . . . and this half track type machine hauling Marines up the hills . . .

 oh, oh this was not good sign for us . . .

 . . . and this one even looked worse!!!!
-Luckily there was no road working going on as we rolled on . . .
+Luckily there was no road work going on as we rolled through . . .

-. . . and happy to exit on Harbor Drive and try to get our hearing back again from all the LOUD traffic for the last eight miles.
+. . . and we were happy to exit on Harbor Drive and try to get our hearing back again after all the LOUD traffic for the last eight miles.